ProNeverFake/SA_PY_PKG/README.md

 sudo snap install --classic code
 ```

 Then open the directory /my_pkg in vscode.
 You also need to install the python extension for running the test.
+Please search the python extension in Extensions.

+Then you can run the test script demo.py.
+The robot is visualized at first.
+Then the control node is launched, and the robot is set to the configuration for test.
+After that, the Jacobian matrix, mass matrix and eigenfrequencies are calculated and printed.
+Finally, the process is terminated clearly.

 You can also use python terminal command to run it, like: